Soldiers help facilitate Fairbanks study, wave two

-Indiana National Guardsmen assist Indiana University researchers and the Indiana State Department of Health with the second wave of the IU Fairbanks COVID-19 study, Wednesday, June 3, 2020.
-Hoosier Guardsmen first assisted with Indiana State Department and the university's Richard M. Fairbanks School of Public Health, located in Indianapolis, during the study’s initial launch.
+INDIANAPOLIS – Indiana National Guardsmen are again assisting Indiana University researchers and the Indiana State Department of Health with the second wave of a COVID-19 study.

+Hoosier Guardsmen first assisted with the ISDH and the university's Richard M. Fairbanks School of Public Health, located in Indianapolis, during the study’s initial launch.
 The data gathered from the study is integral to Gov. Eric Holcomb's "Back on Track" initiative.

-(U.S. Army screen capture by Staff Sgt.
-Jeremiah Runser)
+“This study is paramount in his decision process because he is going to use the scientifically based process to make policy decisions about the safe reopening of the state,” said Indiana National Guard 1st Sgt.
+Ryan Richmond, medical branch noncommissioned officer in charge.
+“It effects every Hoosier and his objectives and goals are to safely reopen and to monitor for the potential rebound and second wave of COVID-19.”

+During the pandemic, Richmond, a Mooresville resident and Salem native, works as a liaison officer to Indiana’s Department of Health, and he is deeply involved in the Indiana National Guard’s cooperation in the study.

 |Date Taken: